How to Use the Excel SUMIF with Blank Cells (3 Methods)

 Writing Custom Format

-• As a result, you will see that the cells that contain 0 are being displayed as blank cells.
+• You will see that the cells that contained 0 are now displayed as blank cells.

 Results of Custom Formatting for Displaying Zero Sum as Blank Cells